sukarix/docs/src/introduction.md

 ## Features

-- **Elegant Routing System**: Define your routes elegantly and intuitively, ensuring that your application logic is separated from the routing layer.
+- **Intuitive Routing System**: Define your routes intuitively, ensuring that your application logic is separated from the routing layer and stay human-readable.
 - **Powerful Templating Engine**: Comes with a powerful templating engine that facilitates creating dynamic content in a clean and manageable way.
 - **Built-in Caching Solutions**: Reduce load times and enhance application performance with advanced caching